Looking at the World at Low Power

 The world is noisy.

-The headlines come quickly.
+The headlines arrive quickly.

-Beneath the noise, there is structure.
+But beneath the noise, there is structure.

 Begin at low power.